magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-46404-admin-user-cannot-log-in-after-upgrading-to-2.4.4.md

 ## Issue

-Admin user cannot log in after upgrading to 2.4.4.
+The admin user cannot log in after upgrading to 2.4.4.

 <ins>Steps to reproduce</ins>: